TeoNikolov/wasp-ss-assignment/docs/tutorial.md

 ## Speech Generation

-Use the model you trained during the summer school pre-assignment to generate speech audio.
-Use the various models within your team to generate audio with different voices.
+Generate `.wav` audio files using the model you trained during the summer school pre-assignment.
+Your team should have multiple such models which you can use to synthesize different voices.

 The instructions to generate audio are in your Python notebooks on *Canvas*.